Russia attacks ‘draconian’ new US sanctions over Salisbury attack

 The embassy in Washington accused the Americans of running a “sanctions assembly line” following the surprise announcement by the State Department on Wednesday.

+The Kremlin said the US action was “absolutely unlawful” but played down the prospect of immediate tit-for-tat measures.

-The move came despite controversial efforts by Donald Trump to reach out to his Russian counterpart Vladimir Putin at last month’s summit in Helsinki.
+The move came despite controversial efforts by Donald Trump to reach out to his Russian counterpart, Vladimir Putin, at last month’s summit in Helsinki.

-Unusually, there was no immediate comment by the US president who has been heavily critical of the investigation into Russian interference in the 2016 presidential election.
+Unusually, there was no immediate comment by the US president, who has been heavily critical of the investigation into Russian interference in the 2016 presidential election.

 Under US legislation, the administration is obliged to act once there has been a determination that chemical or biological weapons have been used.